-Unknown to some cycling buffs, the Navy Team also participated in VTV Cycling Cup in Vietnam in 2018.
+Unknown to some cycling buffs, the Navy Team also participated in BTV or Binh Duong Television Cycling Cup in Vietnam in 2018.

-In the said cycling cup, Cariño topped its stage 4, but he was ranked 15th overall in the individual GC in the end.
+On stage 4 of the said cycling cup, Cariño beat the pants off his rivals but ultimately ranked 15th in the individual GC.
 The Navy Squad capped off the cycling competitions 2nd overall.

 In 2019, as LBC Ronda Pilipinas metamorphosed into a UCI-sanctioned competition, the formidable PNSI rider placed second on stage 2 in Panay Region.
 Likewise, El Joshua obtained his fourth stage-5 win in his career.
-Simultaneously, LBC Ronda Pilipinas (International) 2019 awarded his teammate PNSI rider, Ronald Oranza, the Best Filipino rider.
+Simultaneously, LBC Ronda Pilipinas (International) 2019 awarded his teammate, Ronald Oranza, the Best Filipino rider.

-After the race, Cariño ranked tenth overall in the GC while Philippine Navy Standard Insurance was second in Team classification ranking second to Matrix Japan.
+After the race, Cariño ranked tenth in the GC, while Philippine Navy Standard Insurance was second in Team classification, ranking second to Matrix Japan.

 In the same year, the Navy Squad also participated in PRUride PH 2019 UCI 2.2 races, attended by roughly 130 riders who comprised the twelve Continental teams, eight Elite clubs, and five National teams, held in Subic Bay Metropolitan Authority.

-Next up, the Philippine Navy took part anew in the 2019 VTV Cup in Vietnam.
+Next up, the Philippine Navy took part anew in the 2019 BTV Cup in Vietnam.
 Cariño placed second on stage 5.

 As the country hosted for the fourth time the Southeast Asian Games in November 2019, the National Cycling team was formed.
 Some riders from Philippine Navy, Go For Gold and 7-Eleven were drafted with high hopes of winning individual, team and stage honors under Coach Reinhard Gorantes and Coach Edz Hualda.
 Luckily, the Philippines garnered three golds, three silvers and four bronze medals from different cycling events and disciplines.

-Lastly, in the ten-stage LBC Ronda Pilipinas’ tenth edition, El Joshua Cariño proved his dominance in mountain climbing afresh as he had become LBC’s King of the Mountain, which he grabbed from Mark Galedo, since stage 4 until the end of the race.
-Consequently, the latest LBC Ronda Pilipinas edition awarded the 27-year old Cariño the King of the Mountain.
+Lastly, in the ten-stage LBC Ronda Pilipinas’ tenth edition, El Joshua Cariño proved his dominance in mountain climbing afresh as he had become LBC’s King of the Mountain, which he grabbed from Mark Galedo, from stage 4 until the end of the race.
+Consequently, the latest LBC Ronda Pilipinas edition awarded the 27-year-old Cariño the King of the Mountain.

 Finally, the Philippine Navy has succeeded in winning their sixth Team classification overall championship in LBC Ronda Pilipinas since 2014.